-If you’re unable to work because of illness or because you were injured in a West Virginia accident, it’s important to contact a skilled West Virginia Social Security Disability attorney – there’s a good chance you’re eligible for disability benefits from the federal government.
+If you’re unable to work because of illness or because you were injured in an accident, it’s important to contact skilled Social Security Disability lawyers – there’s a good chance you’re eligible for disability benefits from the federal government.
 The financial assistance known as Social Security Disability – or “SSD” – includes monthly cash payments to those who qualify.
 In 2011, disability benefits were paid to over 9.8 million people in the United States.

 Obtaining SSD benefits can be complicated and time consuming, however.
 According to recent figures, it can take an average of four months for an initial claim to be approved or denied.
 Even worse, most first-time claims are denied.
 That means most applicants have to ask for reconsideration of their claim and then go through administrative appeals that require even more time and effort to get benefits the applicants deserve.

-To talk with one of our West Virginia Social Security Disability lawyers about your case, simply call us at our Huntington office at 866-523-0499, or use our convenient online contact form.
-We represent Social Security Disability benefits clients throughout West Virginia, including Charleston, Wheeling, Clarksburg, Weirton, Parkersburg, and Morgantown.
+To talk with one of our Social Security Disability lawyers about your case, simply call us at our Huntington office at 866-523-0499, or use our convenient online contact form.
+We represent Social Security Disability benefits clients throughout the United States.
 We will schedule a free initial consultation to talk about your case.

 Many Americans will suffer a disability before retirement.
 The Social Security Administration estimates that about 30 percent of workers in the United States will become disabled at least once.
 The Council on Disability Awareness says that over 25 percent of today’s young workers will face disability during their working lives.
 If you’ve had a disabling injury or illness, you’re not alone.

-What Does It Mean To Be “Disabled” When Applying For SSD Benefits In West Virginia – Who Qualifies?
+What Does It Mean To Be “Disabled” When Applying For SSD Benefits – Who Qualifies?

 You must be totally disabled – according to standards set by the Social Security Administration – to qualify for Social Security Disability benefits.
 The main question is whether you have a medical condition, disabling injury, or terminal illness that will keep you from working in any gainful employment for at least a year.